 Understanding LASIK.
 Easing the Fear of the Unknown

-The fear of the unknown can be intimidating if you are considering LASIK.
+The fear of the unknown can be intimidating if you are considering LASIK and unsure of how does LASIK work.
 If you don’t know exactly what to expect or how LASIK works, you might be hesitant about going through with the procedure, and understandably so.
-To help you understand LASIK and ease those fears, here we’ll take a detailed look at understanding LASIK and explain each step so you can have a good understanding of what will be happening in your eye during the procedure.
-After all, knowing is half the battle!
+To help you understand LASIK and ease those fears, we’ll take a detailed look at understanding LASIK and explain each step so you understand the procedure and how LASIK surgery is done.
+After all, knowing the crucial LASIK surgery facts is half the battle!

 To find out if you are a candidate for LASIK, schedule your FREE* exam with Dr. Charles Manger, the OC’s LASIK expertSM.